BL-MSCH-C220-S22/Exercise-02a-Ship/README.md

 If you return to and refresh your GitHub repository page, you should now see that your files have been changed (with a new date).

 Now edit the README.md file.
-When you have finished editing, commit your changes, and then turn in the URL of the main repository page (https://github.com/[username]/Exercise-02a-Ship (Links to an external site.)) on Canvas.
+When you have finished editing, commit your changes, and then turn in the URL of the main repository page (https://github.com/[username]/Exercise-02a-Ship) on Canvas.

 The final state of the file should be as follows (replacing my information with yours):
 ```